jermp/sshash/README.md

       query                  query a dictionary
       check                  check correctness of a dictionary
-      bench                  run performance tests for a dictionary dump                   write super-k-mers of a dictionary to a fasta file permute                permute a weighted input file
+      bench                  run performance tests for a dictionary permute                permute a weighted input file
       compute-statistics     compute index statistics